 In 2021, the first VASPs were registered in Luxembourg in the register established by the CSSF: these were bitFlyer and, shortly after, Swissquote Bank Europe SA.

 In its warning on ICOs, the CSSF has not provided for a classification of tokens or cryptocurrencies underlying ICOs as financial instruments or otherwise.
 The CSSF at the same time acknowledges that this type of activity might be subject to supervisory requirements in Luxembourg.

 The CSSF warning is in line with the European Securities and Markets Authority (ESMA) position on ICOs.13 ESMA also considers that firms involved in ICOs must give careful consideration to whether their activities constitute regulated activities.
-If this is the case, firms have to comply with the relevant legislation, and any failure to comply with the applicable rules would constitute a breach.
+If this is the case, firms have to comply with the relevant legislation and any failure to comply would constitute a breach.

 Actors who would like to provide services related to tokens, be it dealing with tokens or publicly offering those tokens within a regulated financial framework, should be allowed to do so as long as all applicable legal requirements are fulfilled.

 According to an ESMA paper dated November 2017, the features and purpose of coins or tokens vary across ICOs.
 Some coins or tokens serve to access or purchase a service or product that the issuer develops using the proceeds of the ICO.
 Others provide voting rights or a share in the future revenues of the issuing venture.
 Some have no tangible value.
 Some coins or tokens are traded or may be exchanged, or both, for traditional or virtual currencies at specialised coin exchanges after issuance.14